juju/docs/src/en/wip-storage.md

 sed -i /etc/myservice.conf "s,MOUNTPOINT,$mountpoint"
 ```

-The storage-attached hooks will be run before the install and upgrade-harm hooks, so that installation and upgrade routines may use the storage.
+The storage-attached hooks will be run before the install and upgrade-charm hooks, so that installation and upgrade routines may use the storage.
 The storage-detaching hooks will be run before storage is detached, and always before the stop hook is run, to allow the charm to gracefully release resources before they are removed and before the unit terminates.

 ### Additional considerations